Click Here To Schedule A Consultation

 A liquid facelift has relatively few side effects.
 The main side effect is localized bruising or swelling at the site of injection.
 We advise patients to refrain from aspirin, Advil, Motrin, vitamins, herbal supplements, fish oil, or any blood thinners, as these medications can cause bleeding and excessive bruising at the injection sites.

-Are non-surgical liquid facelifts safe?
+Are nonsurgical liquid facelifts safe?

-Is a liquid facelift painful?
+Does a liquid facelift hurt?

 All dermal fillers that are used in a liquid facelift are compounded with lidocaine, which is a numbing component to make the procedure comfortable for the patient.
 In addition, Dr. Green prescribes a topical numbing cream that you may apply at home one hour before the treatment to relieve any discomfort.
-The majority of patients find that their liquid facelift procedure is associated with little discomfort or down time.
+The majority of patients find that their liquid facelift procedure is associated with little discomfort or downtime.

 How long does a liquid facelift take?